St Mirin's Cathedral: Fabric

 The building is neo-Romanesque in style with a plain sandstone exterior and an airy arched interior: its architect was Thomas Baird.
 The chancel is principally of Italian marble.
 Excluding the chancel, the cathedral is 109 ft in length and has a breadth of 48.5 ft.
 The chancel itself is 29.5 ft in width by 23.25 ft in depth and is semi-octagonal in form.

 Of particular interest is the pulpit by Gillespie, Kidd and Coia, with a representation of the Sermon on the Mount sculpted in relief from blond sandstone bearing the following inscriptions in Latin from the Letter of Saint James: In mansuetudine suscipite insitum verbum quod potest salvare animas vestras (Receive humbly the word that has been placed within you which can save your souls) and Estote autem factores verbi et non auditores (Be doers of the word and not hearers only).

 Also of note are the Art Deco Stations of the Cross designed by Kenneth King of Dublin which are painted on ceramic tiles.

 In the apse four colourful tripartite stained glass windows depict twelve angels each of whom bears a symbol drawn from the Bible.
 Below them is a Latin inscription alluding to the Eucharist: Panis Angelicus Fit Panis Hominum Dat Panis Coelicus Figuris Terminum.

 In the former baptistry to the north side of the vestibule is a stained-glass window depicting Jesus with children by Charles Baillie, while a shrine to St John Ogilvie by Norman Galbraith can be found on the south side.

 The church, which is the largest in the diocese, can accommodate around 1300 worshippers.

-Opposite the cathedral, at the junction of Incle Street with Gauze Street and Glasgow Road, stands a bronze statue of St Mirin by Norman Galbraith which was completed and unveiled in odifications to the main entrance, porch and frontage of the cathedral were completed.
+Opposite the cathedral, at the junction of Incle Street with Gauze Street and Glasgow Road, stands a bronze statue of St Mirin by Norman Galbraith which was completed in 2007.
+Modifications to the main entrance, porch and frontage of the cathedral were completed in 2010.